dockstore/dockstore-documentation/docs/getting-started/github-apps.rst

     The optional workflow name that is used to uniquely identify workflows in repositories with multiple workflows.
     **Each workflow listed must have a unique name.** subclass
     The descriptor language used for the workflow.
-Supported values include CWL, WDL, NFL (Nextflow), and GALAXY. primaryDescriptorPath
+Supported values include CWL, WDL, NFL (Nextflow), and GXFORMAT2 (Galaxy). primaryDescriptorPath
     The absolute path to the primary descriptor file in the Git repository testParameterFiles (optional)